-In addition to his constitutional law activities, Anthony regularly represents industry clients, including oil and gas production companies, pipeline operators, and trade associations, in litigation matters that involve agency enforcement activities, challenges to statutes and regulations, allegations of water and surface contamination, property rights disputes, deed and contract interpretation issues, challenges to permits, and issues that arise under freedom of information laws.
+In addition to his constitutional law activities, Anthony regularly represents industry clients, including oil and gas production companies, pipeline operators, electricity generators, and trade associations, in litigation matters that involve agency enforcement activities, challenges to statutes and regulations, allegations of water and surface contamination, property rights disputes, deed and contract interpretation issues, challenges to permits, and issues that arise under freedom of information laws.
 He also advises industry clients on a broad range of Pennsylvania and federal environmental regulatory compliance issues.

 Prior to joining K&L Gates, Anthony served as a law clerk at the Pennsylvania Higher Education Assistance Agency.
 He also served as a legal intern at a small law firm in Carlisle, Pennsylvania.

 - American, Pennsylvania, and Dauphin County Bar Associations

 - Messiah University Law Professionals Council

 - Penn State Dickinson Law mentoring program

 - “Act 42 of 2017 Authorises Online Gambling in Pennsylvania,” Online Gambling Lawyer, 20 November 2017